camels-ch/camels-ch.github.io/index.md

 **Instructions**:
 1. Get shape files from Glamos and GLIMS
 2. Get evolution tables from sgi and gi -> Link
-3. Use code provided in camels_ch_glaciers_aggregation_vx.R to compute the different attributes
+3. Use code provided in camels_ch_glacier_aggregation.R to compute the different attributes

 **Contributors**: Marvin Höge, Ursula Schoenenberger, Sibylle Wilhelm, Matthias Huss